Ada-Developers-Academy/core-unit-1/intro-to-git/reviewing-git-history.md

 ## Commit Hashes Can Be Shortened

-The commit IDs of git are special.
+The commit IDs of Git are special.
 In general, each commit ID is very unique.
-They're so unique, that using even first several characters of it is enough to identify a commit.
+They're so unique, that using even the first several characters of it is enough to identify a commit.
 For example, anywhere that requires a commit hash, we can either use `06cde018c082dc4d936af278ba3b43ae5a3b9492`, or `06cde01`, and they would both work.

-This notation is helpful to recognize as commit hashes are often shortened.
+Being able to recognize this notation is important, as commit hashes are often shortened.

 ### !end-callout

-If the commit has a big diff, we'll need to navigate this screen with Less commands.
+If the commit has a big diff, we'll need to navigate the output using `less` commands.

 Use this command often:

-- when you want to review a commit
+- When you want to review a commit
-- to recall the contents of the most previous commit
+- To recall the contents of the most previous commit

 ## All of These Should Be in the Project Root